replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 1. Configure Velero namespace access and default memory limits, if needed.
 See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).

-## Change to Host Path Storage using the Admin Console
+## Updating Host Path Settings in the Admin Console

-If you want to make changes to an existing host path storage configuration or want to change to the host path type from another storage type, you can use the admin console.
+If you want to update your host path settings or want to change to another storage destination, you can use the admin console.

-If you used a Kubernetes installer that included the Velero add-on, then an internal storage destination was created for you by default during the installation.
-However, the internal storage is not sufficient for full backups and Replicated recommends that you configure a storage destination.
-You can do this in the admin console.
+If you used a Kubernetes installer that included the Velero add-on, then an internal storage destination was created by default during the installation.
+However, the internal storage is not sufficient for full backups and you must configure a storage destination.

-To update or change to host path storage:
+To update host path settings:

 1. Ensure that you meet the host path prerequisites.
 See [Prerequisites](snapshots-configuring-hostpath#prerequisites).

 1. In the admin console, select **Snapshots** > **Settings and Schedule**.

-1. From the **Destonation** dropdown list, select to **Host Path**.
+1. From the **Destination** dropdown list, select **Host Path**.

   ![Snapshot Destination Dropdown Host Path](/images/snapshot-destination-dropdown-hostpath.png)